About the Marie Morisawa Award

 How to apply for the Morisawa Award

-Application is done via the student research grant program run by GSA.
+Applications are done via the student research grant program run by GSA.
 Any research grant application that has “Quaternary Geology and Geomorphology” selected as the General Field of Research Project will be automatically eligible for consideration for our awards.
 PLEASE NOTE that a single application can be simultaneously considered for multiple awards.

-THE APPLICATION PROCEDURES ARE AVAILABLE AT: http://www.geosociety.org/gradgrants
+THE APPLICATION PROCEDURES ARE http://www.geosociety.org/gradgrants

 Applications are due February 1 of each year.